antoinemartin/autocloud/docs/getting-started/3-change-encryption-key.md

 # Change the secrets encryption key

-The secrets on the main branch are fake secrets ciphered by a _known key_ located at the root of the project with the name `sample_age_key.txt`.
-You may want to use it for testing but it's better to change the key **before** playing with the secrets file.
+All the platform secrets are located in the `secrets/secrets.yaml` and encrypted with [sops :material-open-in-new:]{:target="\_blank"}.

-Start by making the _known key_ known to sops by putting it in its well-known
+On the main branch this file is encrypted by a _sample age key_ located at the root of the project (`sample_age_key.txt`) and contains fake secrets.
+While you can use this sample key for testing, it's better to change it **before** doing anything with the secrets file.

-location:
+Start by making the _sample age key_ reachable to sops by putting it in its well-known location:

 === "Shell"